Creating a Portrait

 Picking References: Part Two

 Last week I wrote a post about where to find reference photos to draw from.
 This week we’re going to continue that topic, but we’re going to focus on what to look for in a good reference photo.
-Everyone is different and has different styles of drawing, so what you look for may be slightlyContinue reading “Picking References: Part Two”
+This is a drawing from one of those reference photos that I saw and just knew IContinueContinue reading “Picking References: Part Two”

 Picking References: Part One